 For characterization purposes, when N-terminal sequencing and amino acids analysis are used, the analytical separation is scaled up.
 Since scale-up might affect the resolution of peptide peaks, it is necessary, using empirical data, to assure that there is no loss of resolution due to scale-up.
-Eluates corresponding to specific peptide peaks are collected, vacuum-concentrated, and chromatographed again, if necessary.
+Eluates corresponding to specific peptide peaks are collected, vacuumconcentrated, and chromatographed again, if necessary.
 Amino acid analysis of fragments may be limited by the peptide size.
 If the N-terminus is blocked, it may need to be cleared before sequencing.
-C-terminal sequencing of proteins in combination with carboxypeptidase digestion and MALDI-TOF MS can also be used for characterization purposes.
+C-terminal sequencing of proteins in combination with carboxypeptidase and MALDITOF-MS can also be used for characterization purposes.

-The use of MS for characterization of peptide fragments is by direct infusion of isolated peptides or by the use of online LC-MS for structure analysis.
-In general, it includes electrospray and MALDI-TOF MS analyzer as well as fast atom bombardment (FAB).
+The use of MS for characterization of peptide fragments is by direct infusion of isolated peptides or by the use of on-line LC-MS for structure analysis.
+In general, it includes electrospray and matrix-assisted laser desorption ionization coupled to time-of-flight analyzer (MALDITOF) as well as fast atom bombardment (FAB).
 Tandem MS has also been used to sequence a modified protein and to determine the type of amino acid modification that has occurred.
 The comparison of mass spectra of the digests before and after reduction provides a method to assign the disulfide bonds to the various sulfhydryl-containing peptides.